What “recovery-first” means in code

 A failed charge entersDunningService.handleFailure(invoiceId, failureCode, rail).
 From there, every decision is made by DunningStrategy.decide() — a pure function in @duro/billing that takes the failure context and returns an action, never just an error.

 This diagram is decide(), branch for branch.
 Every leaf is a DunningDecision { action, nextAttemptAt, rail, reason }.
 The reason string is human-readable and surfaces on the merchant’s recovery dashboard and in the dunning email.
+Note the ordering: insufficient_funds is handled first and short-circuits before the attempt-budget check.

 Step 1 — classify why it failed